Greg Kihn: Early influences

-Relocation to California
+Recording career

 After his move to California, Kihn worked at painting houses, singing in the streets, and the behind the counter job at Berkeley record store Rather Ripped Records.
 His co-worker was future bandmate and Earth Quake guitarist Gary Phillips.
 The next year, Kihn became one of the first artists signed to Matthew King Kaufman's Beserkley Records.
 Along with Jonathan Richman, Earth Quake, and the Rubinoos, Kihn helped to carve the label's sound—melodic pop with a strong 1960s pop sensibility—an alternative to the progressive rock of the time.

 In 1976, after his debut on the compilation album Beserkley Chartbusters, he recorded his first album with his own ensemble called the Greg Kihn Band.
+Through the 1970s, Kihn released an album each year and built a strong cult following through constant touring.
 The group consisted of Robbie Dunbar (guitar), Steve Wright (bass), and Larry Lynch (drums).
 Dunbar, already a member of Earth Quake, was replaced by Dave Carpender in time to record their second album, Greg Kihn Again.
+In 1979, Kihn released his cover of Bruce Springsteen's "Rendezvous", a song which didn't make the cut for Springsteen's "Darkness on the Edge of Town" LP.
+Springsteen had admired Kihn's distinctive recording of "For You" so much that he sought out Kihn after a concert and gave him a cassette with the "Rendezvous" outtake, the lyrics, and permission to record the song, which Kihn did on his LP With the Naked Eye.

 Meanwhile, Kihn's old record store pal, Gary Phillips, who had contributed guitar work to Kihn's first album, returned as a session musician on the band's Glass House Rock (1980) album.
 He officially joined the band as keyboardist for the follow-up album, RocKihnRoll (1981).
 The lineup of Kihn, Wright, Lynch, Phillips, and Carpender lasted until 1983, when Greg Douglass replaced Dave Carpender.

-"The Breakup Song"

-Through the 1970s, Kihn released an album each year and built a strong cult following through constant touring.
-The Greg Kihn Band became Beserkley's biggest seller.
+On May 10, 1981, Kihn and Willie Nile appeared live on the King Biscuit Flower Hour from the Savoy Theater in New York City.

+The Greg Kihn Band became Beserkley's biggest seller, and, in 1981, the only artist on the label, after the Rubinoos and Jonathan Richman left and Earth Quake broke up.
 In 1981, he earned his first big hit on the Billboard Hot 100, "The Breakup Song (They Don't Write 'Em)," from the RocKihnRoll album.
 The song reached No. 15 on the charts and was frequently heard on album rock FM stations.

 Kihn continued in a more commercial vein through the 1980s with a series of pun-titled albums: Kihntinued (1982), Kihnspiracy (1983), Kihntagious (1984), and Citizen Kihn (1985).